jennevv/GPyTorchWrapper/README.md

 ## Installation

 Use the `environment.yml` file to install the necessary dependencies on a local machine.
-If you want to use an HPC cluster for training, the `environment_hpc.yml` contains the necessary packages optimized for intel CPUs available in the [Intel AI kit](https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2023-0/install-intel-ai-analytics-toolkit-via-conda.html).
+If you want to use an HPC cluster for training, the `environment_hpc.yml` contains the necessary packages optimized for intel CPUs available in the [Intel Software Development Tools]([https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2023-0/install-intel-ai-analytics-toolkit-via-conda.html](https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2025-0/overview.html)).

 ```bash
 conda env create -f environment.yml